 Doshisha Visiting Fellows

-Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research in the area of Law.
-Specialists in all disciplines are encouraged to apply, as long as the proposed course is one that could be considered part of a Law program.
-All teaching and related duties are conducted in English, and fluency in Japanese language is not required.
+Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research in the humanities.
+Specialists in all humanities disciplines are encouraged to apply.
+All teaching and related duties are conducted in English, and knowledge of the Japanese language is not required.

-The school year begins April 1 and ends in early August; the second semester begins in September and ends in February.
-Full courses last approximately 15 weeks.
-Weekly sessions are 90 minutes long.
+The first semester begins on April 1 and ends in early August; the second semester begins in late September and ends in mid-February.
+Full courses last approximately 15 weeks, with weekly class sessions of 90 minutes.
 It may be possible to teach an accelerated course over a shorter period of time in order to better coordinate the fellow’s teaching in Kyoto with their home campus academic calendar in the US.

 Doshisha Visiting Fellows Application Process